Kenya Supreme Court upholds Ruto's presidential victory | Politics

 Similar accusations of cheating triggered deadly election violence, often with ethnic undertones, during the two previous polls.
 SCATHING JUDGEMENT

-PERSONAL POLITICS The history between Odinga, Ruto and outgoing President Uhuru Kenyatta underscores the tangled ties between elite families and the primacy of personality over politics.
+“We uphold the Supreme Court decision,” dissenting commissioner Juliana Cherera told Reuters.
+PERSONAL POLITICS

-Ruto was Kenyatta's vice president, but the two fell out and Kenyatta backed Odinga in the vote.
-In a speech after the judgment, Ruto poked gentle fun at his predecessor and former ally, saying: "I've not yet spoken to my ... friend Uhuru Kenyatta."
+The history between Odinga, Ruto and outgoing President Uhuru Kenyatta underscores the tangled ties linking elite families and the primacy of personality over politics.
+In 2007, Ruto was Odinga's vice presidential pick; Odinga claimed he was cheated of victory in that election, triggering violence that killed 1,200 people.

-Ripples of laughter spread through the audience before Ruto dissolved into uncontrollable chuckles at the podium.
-Later he promised to respect both Kenyatta and Odinga, and said he would stop law enforcement mounting any politically-motivated corruption investigations - something he accused Kenyatta's government of doing.
+Both Ruto and Kenyatta were charged by the International Criminal Court for crimes against humanity linked to that violence; they then formed a joint ticket and won the 2013 elections.
+The cases against them were eventually closed.
+Kenyatta and Ruto also won the 2017 elections, then fell out.
+This election Kenyatta endorsed Odinga instead of backing Ruto.
+Kenyatta is the son of the country's first president and Odinga the son of the first vice president.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)